-When this kind of intimacy is created between two people, a third thing emerges… this is called “emotional bonding”.
-Depending on the degree of the bond and the strength of the emotional connection, many faithful spouses find themselves in over their heads.
+When this kind of intimacy is created between two people, a third thing emerges.
+This is called “emotional bonding”.
+Depending on the degree of the bond and the strength of the emotional connection, many faithful spouses find themselves over their heads.

 Why is emotional bonding outside of your primary relationship dangerous?